beebrain/ATFS_Thai_Finger_Spelling/ReadMe.txt

-This is a Automatic Thai Finger language Spelling Transcription.
+<h> This is a Automatic Thai Finger language Spelling Transcription. </h>
 1. Introduction
 This is my implementation of ATFS in python.
 The ATFS has 3 part, e.g., Alphabet-separattion state(ALS), Sign recognition state(SR), and Sign Sequence classification state(SSC).